petershin/liferay-learn/docs/dxp/latest/en/site-building/sites/site-membership/adding-members-to-sites.md

 Administrators can manage site members from that site's Memberships app.

 1. Open the *Product Menu* (![Product Menu](../../../images/icon-product-menu.png)), click  the compass icon(![Compass Icon](../../../images/icon-compass.png)), and select the site you want to manage.
 1. Select *People* &rarr; *Memberships* in the Product Menu.
-If you do not see this option, Manual Membership is disabled.
+If you don't see this option, Manual Membership is disabled.
 To enable Manual Membership, select *Site Settings* &rarr; *Site Configuration*.
-In the *Details* tab, enable the *Allow Manual Membership Management* option.
+In the *Details* tab, toggle *Allow Manual Membership Management*.

 From here you can manage site memberships, organizations, and user group associations.
 You can learn more about those in [Users and Organizations](../../../users-and-permissions.md).
 On this page, you can see a list of all current site members and you can add or remove user memberships from the site.